(Republishing this post from late last year, since Buffett just called Bitcoin ‘rat poison squared’)

 As we have written elsewhere, bitcoin is a currency, money, a cryptocurrency.
 Some will say it is a digital asset, like a digital gold.
 We say it is Money 3.0 (fiat is Money 2.0, gold and silver coins were Money 1.0).

-Yes, money is designed as a store of value, a medium of exchange, a unit of account.
-Cryptocurrencies have the same design goals.
+Yes, money is intended to be a store of value, a medium of exchange, a unit of account.

 Bitcoin is a unit of account in a secure, distributed ledger.
 It has been a much better store of value than fiat currency in recent years.